2nd and 3rd generation feedstock

 Scope 2 GHG Emissions

-Indirect greenhouse gas emissions resulting from the generation of electricity, steam and heat purchased from third parties and consumed in assets that are owned or controlled by the company.
+Indirect greenhouse gas emissions resulting from the generation of electricity, steam and heat purchased from third parties.

 Scope 3 GHG Emissions